-Field trips, plant walks, student garden plots, externships, and symposia allow students to further experience the diversity of the horticulture field.
+Rotations, field trips, plant walks, student garden plots, internships, and symposia allow students to further experience the diversity of the horticulture field.

 During their first year, students participate in 10 to 12 field trips to public and private gardens, nurseries, celebrity estates, and ecological areas.
 These trips encourage students to explore opportunities, network with practitioners in the field, and see how a variety of sites function.

 The Student Garden Plots allow first-year students to creatively apply newly acquired skills.
 Each student is assigned a plot and provided instruction on how to design, install, maintain, and dismantle a 100-square-foot vegetable garden.
 Students are responsible for day-to-day care of the site and will receive a grade after the final evaluation.

 Second-year hands-on training is designed to further expand students’ horticultural skills and to work on their professional development.
 Second-year students commence their six-month internships in April and end them in September (total of 1,040 hours).
 Students are responsible for identifying areas and businesses or institutions they would like to explore for their internships and for securing approval from the Director prior to starting.
 Upon completion, students deliver a 10-minute presentation and write a 10-page paper on their experiences.

 Students attend the many lecture series and symposia sponsored by the Garden throughout the year.
 Among them are the Landscape Design Portfolio Lectures, the Humanities Institute Symposia, the Winter Lecture Series, and other special lecture events.
 Because of the world-class reputation of the Garden, these events showcase leading experts in the field on topics such as native plants, ecological design, and urban farming.

 Check out the locations where SoPH students have had the opportunity to intern as part of their hands-on training: gardens, homes, cultural centers, businesses and more.